GoogleCloudPlatform/python-docs-samples/run/events-pubsub/README.md

 ```

 Then store the pubsub subscription name into a variable for future commands.
-First you can list your subscriptions by using the following command:
+First list your subscriptions by using the following command:

 ```sh
 basename -a $(gcloud pubsub subscriptions list --format 'value(name)')